drsparklegasm/mgs1-scripts/README.md

 ### RadioDatTools.py

 This extracts all call data, hopefully keeping other byte data intact in the file.
-The goal is to have all bytes there so it can be re-compiled into a new file.
+The goal is to have all bytes there so it can be re-compiled into a new file. -h for help.
 Usage:

+`
-RadioDatTools.py path/to/Radio.dat outputfilename.txt [-j, -i, -d]
+$ RadioDatTools.py path/to/Radio.dat outputfilename.txt [-j, -i, -d, ...]
+`

 ### callsInStageDirFinder.py